Heistergand/NostalgiaForInfinity_wiki/NFI-Specific-Configs.md

       output of the telegram status command.
     * Regardless of the defined profit ratio(s), the strategy MUST still produce a SELL signal for the HOLD support logic to run
     * This feature can be completely disabled with the holdSupportEnabled class attribute
+    * In case HOLD feature is activated, then "position_adjustment" will not be active.
+For enable "position_adjustment" for your specific HOLD trade then this trade shall be excluded from "nfi-hold-trades.json" file.

  -------- SPECIFIC PAIRS